ISAITB/docs-services/source/common/index.rst

 directly use values in `templates`_ where the naming of session context variables needs to match the template's placeholders.

 The third example that follows assumes that the validation service returns alongside its validation report a calculated digest value and size for the validated file.
 These can be leveraged in the test by setting the ``output`` attribute on the `verify`_ step.
-Doing this instructs the test bed to record the returned validation report's context in the session context apart from just using it for display purposes:
+Doing this instructs the Test Bed to record the returned validation report's context in the session context apart from just using it for display purposes:

 .. code-block:: xml